jesselatimer/incursion/imported/Untitled 09d7ded6c8294f1a84e4124bc31ab3f4.md

 # Untitled

-Sources are how you access aether.
-Drawing aether always has some cost, moderated by your Power and limited by your Capacity.
-You only have one conduit, so even if you have multiple Sources, tax has the same restricting impact on all of them.
+Every thaumaturge has at least one Source, a method of acquiring aether.
+Remember that for a True Mage, aether is aether, no matter the Source.
+You perform magic the same however you derived it; and even if you have multiple Sources, you only have one conduit, so tax and reservation is shared across all.